alex-kalinka-cruk/fgcQC/README.md

 Unit Tests
 ==========

-Run all unit tests from the root of the R package directory:
+All unit tests can be run from the root of the R package directory:

-    devtools::test()
+    devtools::test("path/to/fgcQC")

 QC metrics
 ==========